A Statistical Model of Bipartite Networks: Application to Cosponsorship in the United States Senate: Empirical Analysis of the 107th U.S. Senate

 The largest type of legislation uncovered by our model is also the least likely to be supported by members of any senator group, suggesting that the bulk of legislation introduced in the Senate received little support from Senators other than the original sponsor.
-This latent class of bills, which we labeled ``Contentious Issues'' in Figure~\ref{fig:block}, consists of high-stakes bills on controversial economic issues and social programs, including those bills that handle the allocation of public funds for such programs.
-For example, the \emph{Senior Self-Sufficiency Act} (SN 107 2842), and the \emph{Bioterrorism Awareness Act} (SN 107 1548), and the \emph{Nationwide Health Tracking Act of 2002} (SN 107 2054) belong to this group.
-Table~\ref{tab:topbills2} in the Appendix presents details of legislation with the top ten mixed membership probabilities in each of the three latent groups.\footnote{The group is also very likely to contain legislation that was introduced by junior Democrat women --- especially during the last phase of this Senate session.
-Indeed, for the top one hundred pieces of legislation with highest mixed memberships in this group, all are Democrats, and 96 are female.
-Although the larger volume of legislation introduced by female Democratic Senators is not surprising (the 107th was also noteworthy for re-invigorating the trend in female membership started in 1992, during the so-called ``Year of Woman''), the lack of support elicited by such efforts invites further examination.
-We leave this for future research.}
+This latent class of bills, which we labeled ``Contentious Bills'' in Figure~\ref{fig:block}, consists of high-stakes bills on controversial economic issues and social programs, including those that handle the allocation of public funds for such programs.
+For example, the \emph{Senior Self-Sufficiency Act} (SN 107 2842), \emph{Bioterrorism Awareness Act} (SN 107 1548), and the \emph{Nationwide Health Tracking Act of 2002} (SN 107 2054) belong to this group.
+Online SI Table S.3 presents details of legislation with the top ten mixed membership probabilities in each of the three latent groups.